 A chart overlay of the complete multi-decade span of all four categories, even if we use the three-month moving averages, is quite challenging for visual clarity:

 So here is a close-up view since 2000:

 But a snapshot of the 21st century contains only two recessions, so it's unclear how the individual components have behaved in during the seven recessions since the 1967 starting point for this data series.

 Here is a set of charts showing each of the four components since 1967.
 Because of the highly volatile nature of the data, the charts are based on three-month moving averages, a smoothing strategy favored by the Chicago Fed economists.
-I've also highlighted the values for the months that the NBER subsequently identified as recession starts.
+The values for the months that the NBER subsequently identified as recession starts are also indicated.

-I'll close this dissection of the CFNAI components by reassembling them for a closer look at their collective 3-month moving averages since 2007.
+To close this dissection of the CFNAI components, let's reassemble them for a closer look at their collective 3-month moving averages since 2007.

 Check back next month for a close-up look at the latest trend directions.